dtekcth/dtek.se/README.md

 ## TODO in code
 * Add database password!
+* Put database data in volume so that it gets preserved
 * Maybe add option to parametrize port?
     - Idea: put password and port in env-file (docker-compose thing), which can be updated without messing with docker-compose files